kristian-koningsberg/kristian-koningsberg/README.md

 # Hi there, I'm Kristian! 👋

-**Hey there, I'm Kristian – a creative explorer weaving together pixels, sounds, and code.
+**I am a creative explorer weaving together pixels, sounds, and code.
 In my world, design isn't just about aesthetics; it's a journey that brings together diverse experiences.**

 <hr style="border: 0.5px solid #ddd;">

 ## Versatility in Action

-From graphic design and UI experiences to 3D worlds and frontend development, I navigate multiple creative realms.
+From graphic design and UI experiences to 3D worlds and frontend / headless fullstack development, I navigate multiple creative realms.
 It's not about choosing a lane; it's about blending them all seamlessly.

 <hr style="border: 0.5px solid #ddd;">